amjadbokir-tech/amgadbokir-project/README.md

 # Programming Portfolio

-This repository contains a collection of programming projects created to practice core programming and system fundamentals with a focus on clarity and logical thinking.
+This repository contains a collection of small programming projects that represent my learning journey in programming, system fundamentals, and problem-solving.

+Each project was built to solve a real or practical problem and to strengthen my understanding of how software and systems work, with a strong interest in cybersecurity and IT.

 ---